p0deje/hubot-temploy/README.md

 _where `owner/repo` is the path to your Github repository and `1` is your pull request number_

-After the script is executed, `hubot-temploy` will do the following:

-* start [ngrok](https://ngrok.com/) (by default, on port 3000) and respond with exposed server URL
+After the script is executed, `hubot-temploy` will start [ngrok](https://ngrok.com/) (by default, on port 3000) and respond with exposed server URL.

-* schedule deployment stopping (by default, in 30 minutes)
+Every 1 minute it will check teployment for HTTP requests.
+If no request has been made within "time-to-live" period (by default, 30 minutes since last request), temployment will be automatically stopped.

 Temployment stopping is done using `stop` script from configuration file (in this case it just kills rails process):